tickist/tickist-app/README.md

 ## How to run

-If you want to run this application, please download docker-compose from here and next run initial script:
+If you want to run this application, please download docker-compose.yml from [here](https://github.com/tickist/development) and next run initial script:
 * python initial&#46;py.

 Afterwards you can start development using this command: docker-compose up.